 The point is that “income” is not the only factor Chase will consider before approving.

-Instead, Chase will most likely focus on your entire financial history to determine your viability.
-Thus, it is a recommended practice to cultivate a stellar credit score.
+Instead, Chase will most likely focus on your financial history to determine your viability.

-Moreover, they will certainly assess your credit utilization rate, simply the ratio of your debt to the total credit you have.
+Moreover, they will certainly assess your credit utilization rate, which is simply the debt ratio to your total credit.

 Am I a Good Candidate for a Chase Business Credit Card?